tany78/GCP_Terraform_PANW_AutoScaling/README.md

   - `roles/monitoring.metricWriter`, `roles/monitoring.viewer`.

 ### MIG Instance Template Metadata (used by autoscale module)
+Pre-requiste : To configure Bootstrap parameters Panorama should be deployed and configured.
 - Bootstrap and registration keys:
   - `panorama-server`: Panorama address for registration.
   - `vm-auth-key`: Panorama VM auth key.